Looking for the best things to do in Kandy, Sri Lanka?

 #4 Lunch and Shopping at Sthree Craft Shop and Café

 Put your tourist dollars to good use, and stop in at this lovely little shop for delicious food and handmade crafts.
 Sthree Craft Shop and Cafe is an initiative supporting disabled youth looking to gain experience in hospitality and mistreated women suffering from violence and abuse.
+As you can imagine, this is one of the most unique things to do in Kandy.

 The lunch I had was a completely vegan Sri Lankan platter with a multitude of different curries, rice and condiments and man, did I ever enjoy it (yum!).
+I consider this one of the best places to eat in Kandy, and you should definitely make a point to visit.
+Make sure to check out my Sri Lanka travel tips to find out all about delicious cuisine.

 The craft shop is full of authentic Sri Lankan goods.
 Batik table clothes, dresses, coconut wood kitchen utensils and beaded jewellery are just a few.
 I spent a good 45 minutes wandering around the shop and was happy to know that the money from my purchase was directly given to the woman who created the product.
 What a great way to support the local economy!